oneapi-src/level-zero-spec/scripts/core/EXT_EXP_BindlessImages.rst

 In this extension, we propose the following additions:
  * Provide a new image descriptor and flags for Bindless images.
  * Support for creation of images on linearly allocated memory backed by USM.
- * Extension API to create an image handle from pitched memory
+ * Extension API to create an image handle from pitched memory.
+ * Create sampled image from the new image descriptor and a sampler.

 A "Bindless image" can be created by passing ${x}_image_bindless_exp_desc_t to pNext member of
 ${x}_image_desc_t and set the flags value as ${X}_IMAGE_BINDLESS_EXP_FLAG_BINDLESS